hyperledger/indy-node/docs/requests.md

 - `did` (base58-encoded string):

     Target DID as base58-encoded string for 16 or 32 bit DID value.
-    It differs from `senderDid` metadata field, where `senderDid` is the DID of the sender (may not exist on ledger at all).
+    It differs from `submitterDID` metadata field, where `submitterDID` is the DID of the sender (may not exist on ledger at all).

 *Request Example*:
 ```
 {

-    'reqType': '105',
+    "reqType": 105,
-    'reqVersion': '1',
+    "reqVersion": 1,
-    'protocolVersion': 1,
+    "protocolVersion": 1,

-    'data': {
+    "data": {
-        'did': '2VkbBskPNNyWrLrZq7DBhk'
+        "did": "2VkbBskPNNyWrLrZq7DBhk"
     },

-    'reqMetadata': {
+    "reqMetadata": {
-        'reqId': 1514215425836443,
+        "reqId": 1514215425836443,
-        'senderDid': 'L5AD5g65TDQr1PPHHRoiGf',
+        "submitterDID": "L5AD5g65TDQr1PPHHRoiGf",
     }
 }
 ```